pankaj-2503/Route_handling-hospital-management/README.md

-### Route Handling by creating https server for hospital management where data is locaated locally.
+### Route Handling by creating https server for hospital management where data is located locally.
 ---
 ##  This is just for preacticing backend route handling using express js
 ---